Opposing immigration detention

 Based on this experience, we believe that immigration detention is neither right nor necessary.
 Detention is not the answer – for anyone.

 Bridget Walker is part of the Quaker Asylum and Refugee Network.
-Her prepared introduction at Yearly Meeting 2017 can be viewed below.
+Her prepared ministry at Yearly Meeting Gathering 2017 can be viewed below.